ArduPilot/ardupilot_wiki/dev/source/docs/building-px4-with-qtcreator.rst

 Create a project
 ================

 #.
-Select File -> New File or Project
+Select **File** -> **New File or Project**.

 #.
-Choose the "Import Project" template and from these templates "Import Existing Project".
-Then press "Next"
+Choose the **Import Project** template and from these templates **Import Existing Project**.
+Then press **Next**.

    .. image:: ../images/QtCreator_ImportProject.png
       :target: ../_images/QtCreator_ImportProject.png

 #.
 Enter a project name and choose the location of the ArduPilot Git repository.
-Then press "Next".
+Then press **Next**.

    .. image:: ../images/QtCreator_SelectProjectFolder.png
 	  :target: ../_images/QtCreator_SelectProjectFolder.png

 #.
 Qt Creator shows you the files that will be imported into the project.
-Just press "next" (we will worry about this a bit later)
+Just press **Next** (we will worry about this a bit later).

    .. image:: ../images/QtCreator_SelectProjectFiles.png
       :target: ../_images/QtCreator_SelectProjectFiles.png

 #.
 The summary of the project settings is shown in the next screen.
 It is interesting to see which files are generated:

-   #. the ".files" file contains all the files that need to be edited
+   #. the **.files** file contains all the files that need to be edited.

-   #. the ".includes" file contains all directories containing header files that might be useful to consult during development
+   #. the **.includes** file contains all directories containing header files that might be useful to consult during development.

    .. image:: ../images/QtCreator_ProjectMgmt.png
       :target: ../_images/QtCreator_ProjectMgmt.png

 Update the project with Git hooks
 =================================